What Are the Benefits of Power Yoga?

 Let’s start by defining Power Yoga: Since I coined the term (but never trademarked it), I’m a good source for its definition.
 Well, since it’s not trademarked (even though Beryl Bender Birch tried, but since my use and others’ use was first, she couldn’t or wouldn’t), Power Yoga is just a cool name or a stupid name, depending on your opinion, but it is NOT a system.
 So, anyone can call their yoga Power Yoga and lead any type of class they would like.
 This is what Beryl did.
 She actually led traditional Ashtanga yoga classes, as she learned from her teacher Norman Allen, who seems to be the first Westerner to have studied with Ashtanga yoga creator K. Pattabhi Jois.
 Yet the name “Ashtanga” seemed too esoteric at the time, so she changed the name to Power Yoga.
 So, if you happened to practice Power Yoga with her, you would actually be doing Ashtanga yoga.
 So, there is no one definition, although usually, it connotes a vigorous class.

-So, let’s talk about the advantages of Power Yoga and the benefits of Power Yoga led by Bryan Kest, since that’s the only Power Yoga class I’m familiar with and it is the original Power Yoga class!
+So, let’s talk about the benefits of Power Yoga led by me, Bryan Kest, since that’s the only Power Yoga class I’m familiar with, and it is the original Power Yoga class!

 As you can see, Bryan Kest Power Yoga is a very simple, yet potent practice!